remiebeling/MageProfis_Hreflang/README.md

 creates Hreflang tag for store views.

 ##Attention
-store ids & Lang codes have to be maintained in: app/code/local/MageProfis/Hreflang/Block/Hreflang.php
+store ids & Lang codes have to be maintained manually in: app/code/local/MageProfis/Hreflang/Block/Hreflang.php

 from Line: 36